-The Company, as guarantor, and Spark HoldCo (the "Borrower" and, together with each subsidiary of Spark HoldCo ("Co-Borrowers")) maintain a senior secured borrowing base credit facility (as amended from time to time, "Senior Credit Facility") that allows us to borrow on a revolving basis and has a maximum borrowing capacity of \$202.5 million as of December 31, 2020.
-Subject to applicable sublimits and terms of the Senior Credit Facility, borrowings are available for the issuance of letters of credit ("Letters of Credit"), working capital and general purpose revolving credit loans ("Working Capital Loans"), and share buyback loans ("Share Buyback Loans").
+The Company, as guarantor, and Spark HoldCo (the "Borrower" and, together with each subsidiary of Spark HoldCo ("Co-Borrowers")) maintain a senior secured borrowing base credit facility (as amended from time to time, "Senior Credit Facility") that allows us to borrow on a revolving basis and has a maximum borrowing capacity of \$227.5 million as of December 31, 2021.
+As further described below, on October 15, 2021, the Company entered into the Fifth Amendment to its Senior Credit Facility.

+Prior to the Fifth Amendment and subject to applicable sub-limits and terms of the Senior Credit Facility, borrowings were available for the issuance of letters of credit ("Letters of Credit"), working capital and general purpose revolving credit loans ("Working Capital Loans"), and share buyback loans ("Share Buyback Loans").
+Prior to the Fifth Amendment, the Senior Credit Facility matured in July 2022.

-The Senior Credit Facility will mature on July 31, 2022, and all amounts outstanding thereunder will be payable on the maturity date.
-Borrowings under the Senior Credit Facility may be used to pay fees and expenses in connection with the Senior Credit Facility, finance ongoing working capital requirements and general corporate purpose requirements of the Co-Borrowers, to provide partial funding for acquisitions, as allowed under terms of the Senior Credit Facility, and to make open market purchases of our Class A common stock and Series A Preferred Stock.
-The Senior Credit Facility provides for Share Buyback Loans of up to \$80.0 million, which permit the Company to repurchase up to an aggregate of \$,000,000 shares of Class A common stock or \$80.0 million of Series A Preferred Stock.
+On October 15, 2021, the Company entered into the Fifth Amendment to its Senior Credit Facility, which, among other things extended the maturity date, added a provision for borrowings to fund acquisitions ("Acquisition Loans") subject to limits as defined in the agreement, and terminated the provision allowing for Share Buyback Loans.
+Pursuant to the Fifth Amendment, the Senior Credit Facility will mature on October 13, 2023, and all amounts outstanding thereunder will be payable on the maturity date.
+Borrowings under the Senior Credit Facility may be used to pay fees and expenses in connection with the Senior Credit Facility, finance ongoing working capital requirements and general corporate purpose requirements of the Co-Borrowers, and to provide partial funding for acquisitions, as allowed under terms of the Senior Credit Facility.
+The Fifth Amendment provides for Acquisition Loans not to exceed 75% of the adjusted purchase price of the acquisition, as defined in the agreement.